Solving the Stock Option Forecast problem by a numerical method for the Black-Scholes Equation with Machine Learning

-Assume that the function $u(s, \tau)$ satisfy the Black-Scholes equation with a volatility coefficient $\sigma$.
-We can rewrite the equation as:
+Assuming that the function $u(s, \tau)$ satisfies the Black-Scholes equation with a volatility coefficient $\sigma$, we can rewrite the equation as:

-with the initial condition
+with the initial condition:

-Given the payoff function $f(x)$, which x is the stock price, and at maturity time, we have $\tau = 0$.
-With the assumption that gives risk-free interest rate to be zero, the function $u(x, \tau)$ is the price of an option at time t. \cite{function}
+where $f(x)$ is the payoff function, $x$ is the stock price, and at maturity time $\tau = 0$.
+We assume the risk-free interest rate to be zero, and thus, $u(x, \tau)$ represents the price of an option at time $t$ \cite{function}.

-\subsection{Quasi-Reversibility method}
+\subsection{Quasi-Reversibility Method}

-We introduce the method to solve Black-Scholes equations with some approximations.
-We want to solve the below equation
+We introduce this method to solve Black-Scholes equations with certain approximations.
+We aim to solve the following equation:

-with the Dirichlet boundary conditions
+with the Dirichlet boundary conditions:

-and initial conditions
+and initial conditions:

-where
+where:

-where $ t \in [0,2\tau], x \in (x_b(0),x_a(0))$\\ P represents the Black-Scholes equation's partial differential operator. $x$ represents the stock price. $\sigma$ represent the volatility of the option from the data. $o_b, o_a$ represent the bid and ask price of the option and $x_b, x_a$ represent the bid and ask price of the stock.
-Also, we have the assumption that the bid price is always less than the ask price.\\\\ Given the above conditions, the method will take 5 steps to solve for the Black-Scholes equations. \begin{itemize} \item First, we will need to solve for the variable that is dimensionless, namely the $x$'s. \item Secondly, we want to perform some interpolation and extrapolation to forecast the option price. \item Thirdly, we want to apply the initial boundary condition to the PDE. \item Fourthly, we would like to apply regularization to try to solve the method numerically. \item Lastly, solve the minimizing problem with finite difference and regularization. \cite{function} \end{itemize}
+with $t \in [0,2\tau]$, and $x \in (x_b(0),x_a(0))$. $P$ represents the partial differential operator for the Black-Scholes equation, where $x$ is the stock price, $\sigma$ is the volatility of the option, $o_b$ and $o_a$ are the bid and ask prices of the option, and $x_b$ and $x_a$ are the bid and ask prices of the stock.
+We assume that the bid price is always less than the ask price.

+The method involves five steps to solve the Black-Scholes equations: \begin{itemize} \item First, solve for the dimensionless variable, namely $x$. \item Secondly, perform interpolation and extrapolation to forecast the option price. \item Thirdly, apply the initial boundary conditions to the PDE: Partial Differential Equation. \item Fourthly, apply regularization to solve the method numerically. \item Lastly, solve the minimizing problem using finite difference and regularization \cite{function}. \end{itemize}